sparkdotfi/spark-docs-v2/docs/pages/archived/downgrading-to-dai.md

 ## Tutorial

-1. Navigate to [app.spark.fi](http://app.spark.fi) and go to the Savings page.
+1. Navigate to [app.spark.fi](http://app.spark.fi) and go to the Savings page (the front page).

 ![](/assets/savings-nav.png)
 *Navigate to the Savings page*

-2. In the Stablecoin in wallet section, your stablecoin balances are show.
-Next to USDS you will see three dots all the way to the right.
-Click the three dots, and click Downgrade to DAI.
+2. Below the Stablecoins in wallet section, click on the Convert button.

 ![](/assets/upgrade-8.png)
 *Downgrade option in dropdown menu*